SigurdJanson/KPIlib/README.md

 If you have never worked intensively with numbers and KPIs, I can only recommend that you get some help.
-If you e.g. have never heard the terms ‘spurious correlation’ or ‘scale level’, I can only recommend that you get some help.
+If you e.g. have never heard the terms ‘spurious correlation’ or ‘scale level’, I seriously recommend that you get some help.

 ## Mentions